 So where does one turn?
 I don’t recommend turning to religion for answers.
 But I highly recommend a study of the ancient Jewish record that the world knows as the Bible.
 I know it sounds like an appeal to religion and men have spun off a web of contradictory religious beliefs from the Bible.
 But the book introduces an intelligent Creator of life and the universe.
 Here is a revelation of a creator God I can believe in.
 In these Scriptures I find answers; many of them miraculous.
 Some of them beyond my comprehension.
 This alone explains a lot of the unnatural phenomena of biology, astronomy and cosmology.

 As important as this revelation is as an answer to creation, I find purpose in living.
-I find morality.
+I find the highest of morality, certainly beyond anything man could come up with.
 I discover a Creator who has all power, all knowledge and has the ability to permeate all of space and time.
 He is personal and cares for our existence.
 Just as DNA is evidence of a Master’s blueprint for life, I have found the words of the Bible to be evidence for a Master’s blueprint for human living, a revelation of that which cannot be known by science; guidance for the heart, the mind and the soul of man.
 The Bible is sufficient for me as a partner to the revelation of all the complexity and manifest beauty that science reveals.
 Evolution is not an answer.
 I find it’s not even a good guess.

 We have found evidence of God in biology!